← Back to dashboard

 Between Yemen and Djibouti/Eritrea, connecting Gulf of Aden to Red Sea

 The southern entrance to the Red Sea remains actively disrupted by Houthi attacks since November 2023.
 Around 4.5 mb/d of oil and products normally transits this route.
 The shipping industry continues to largely avoid Bab-el-Mandeb, with daily traffic far below pre-attack levels.
-This disruption now forms part of a wider compound crisis alongside the Hormuz near-standstill.
+With Hormuz also reclosed as of 18 April 2026, both primary Gulf-to-UK export corridors are simultaneously blocked.

 UK Impact